alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/client-side/libman/libman-cli.md

 ### <a name="options"></a>Seçenekler

-`libman update` Komutu için aşağıdaki seçenekler kullanılabilir:
+Komutu için aşağıdaki seçenekler kullanılabilir `libman update` :

 * `-pre`